 Her first nationwide tour was in summer 2017, playing for contra dances from Seattle to Kentucky with the Polka Pants Band (Andrea Hoag, Charlie Pilzer, David Allen Kaynor).

 Rebecca is intensely curious about playing, and enjoys absorbing wisdom and stories from elder musicians.
 Her favorite parts of music are its power to connect people across space, time and background and the stories it holds.

-Rebecca is now back in Massachusetts, based in the Pioneer Valley, soaking in the area's rich contra traditions most intensely as mentee of David Kaynor.
+Rebecca has been back in Massachusetts since March 2020, based in the Pioneer Valley, soaking in the area's rich contra traditions most intensely as mentee of David Kaynor.
 She plays for monthly livestream concerts solo and with esteemed locals; more info here.